Aravshreyas/Ecommerce-Follow-Along/README.md

   Implemented navigation from the profile page to the address form page when the "Add address" button is clicked.
 - Understanding Address Form:
   This lesson helps in understanding how to create and manage an address form page effectively.

+## **Milestone 22: Store Address Endpoint**
+## Features Implemented
+- Address Storage Endpoint:
+  Created an endpoint to receive the address from the address form in the frontend.
+- Add Address to User Collection:
+  Added the received address to the address array inside the user collection in the database.
+- Understanding Address Storage:
+  This lesson helps in understanding how to create an endpoint that will store the address in the database.